 Accelerated College Prep Geometry emphasizes problem solving skills, elementary proof, and logical reasoning.
-The course will cover the Diocese of Trenton Geometry program.
 Topics of study include basic geometric structures, structure of an axiomatic system, methods of proof, properties of angles and segments, properties of parallel lines, properties of congruent figures, special parts of triangles, properties of general polygons, properties of quadrilaterals, coordinate geometry, similar figures, Pythagorean Theorem, trigonometric ratios, the law of sines and law of cosines, elementary transformations, perimeter and area, surface area and volume, and properties of circles.
+Students will be programing the TI-84 calculator.